SafeAndS0und/Tableaux/README.md

 **Tableaux** is just a fancy french word for "images".
 And really that's all there is to it.
 Nothing but images (of cows for example).
-I just used Pixabay's API to fetch the images and display it in a nice looking grid and gave it some basic functionality.
+I just used Pixabay's API to fetch the images and display it in a nice looking grid, gave it some basic functionality.
 Quite simple but I was interested in writing good code with React and Redux rather than making new Instagram.

 Click [here](https://safeands0und.github.io/Tableaux/) to see it live.